xonixx/xonixx.github.io/program-in-awk.md

 **What is AWK?**

-AWK is a CLI utility (and a programming language), present in every Unix-like OS, targeted at text processing.
+AWK is a CLI utility (and a programming language), targeted at text processing, present in every Unix-like OS.

 **What do you program in AWK?**